Aaron-Sterling/time-ago-web-component/README.md

 You entered this page less than 5 seconds ago.                  // output (updates automatically)
 ```

-## Options
+### Options

 #### seconds
 Boolean flag, default value false.
 If you set it to true, the time-ago expression will include seconds when appropriate.

+#### append
+String, default value ' ago'.
+The value of append will be appended to the time-ago expression.

-#### nosuffix
+#### prepend

-Boolean flag, default value false.
-If you set it to true, the time-ago expression will not contain "ago" at the end.
+String, default value is the empty string.
+The value of prepend will be prepended to the time-ago expression.

 Next page: [Setup](./docs/setup.md)